GES233/OpenTBS/README.md

 .\scripts\fetchAssets.ps1 -FilePath 'path/to/tbs.jar'
 ```

-If migrate is done, may request the certification of wendigodrip.
+If migrate is done, I may request the certification from wendigodrip.

+## License

+- OpenTBS's source code and migrate script: CC0
+- assets from thebrokenscript: belongs to wendigodrip

 ## Inspection Result